elfkuzco/elfkuzco.github.io/_posts/2025-09-02-Google-Summer-of-Code-2025.markdown

 ### Work Done

 As of September 1st, 2025, the reengineering of the ZIMFarm project spanned
-<a href="https://github.com/openzim/zimfarm/pulls?page=4&q=is%3Apr+author%3Aelfkuzco+is%3Aclosed+merged%3A%3E%3D2025-05-22" target="_blank">over 110 pull requests</a>,
+<a href="https://github.com/openzim/zimfarm/pulls?page=4&q=is%3Apr+author%3Aelfkuzco+is%3Aclosed+merged%3A%3E%3D2025-05-22" target="_blank">over 100 pull requests</a>,
 with Python and TypeScript serving as the primary programming languages used in development.
 The code for the project lives on <a href="https://github.com/openzim/zimfarm" target="_blank">openzim/zimfarm</a>.

 Starting from the backend, I began with the introduction of <a href="https://hatch.pypa.io/" target="_blank">Hatch</a>
 as a dependency manager to pin all dependencies to a specific version.
-Some of the libraries were upgraded to major versions while some were replaced entirely with more feature-rich ones.
+I proceeded to upgrade some of the existing libraries to major versions while others were replaced entirely with more feature-rich ones.
 The most notable replacements in this ambitious reengineering were:

 - Flask &rarr; FastAPI
 - Marshmallow &rarr; Pydantic